nathanleclaire/blog/source/_posts/2014-08-16-automagical-deploys-from-docker-hub.markdown

 }
 </pre>

 The `/hubhook` is some proxy-matic goodness, which farms out the task to re-deploy the site to a simple but effective "Docker Hub Listener" worker that my colleague Brian Goff originally wrote (and I twisted to my own nefarious purposes, muahaha).
-Enter the next couples of steps.
+Enter the next couple of steps.

 ## Step 2: Set up Automated Build for this repo on Docker Hub